How to Maximise Points in the 2024 Core Surgical Training (CST) Interview Portfolio

 Additional points:

-Applicant presented the project at national or international meeting (see appendix for definition).
-5 The applicant personally presented the project evidenced by first author in the presentation slides and letter of acceptance of presentation for meeting.
+Applicant presented both cycles of data or presented the intervention and change aspects of a project at a meeting A The applicant personally presented the project evidenced by first author in the presentation slides and letter of acceptance of presentation for meeting.

-Applicant presented the project at a regional meeting (see appendix for definition).
-3 The applicant personally presented the project evidenced by first author in the presentation slides and letter of acceptance of presentation for meeting.
+Applicant presented one cycle of the project at a meeting B The applicant personally presented the project evidenced by first author in the presentation slides and letter of acceptance of presentation for meeting.

-Applicant presented the project at a local meeting (see appendix for definition).
-1 The applicant personally presented the project evidenced by first author in the presentation slides.
+Applicant did not present any aspect of the project C The applicant personally presented the project evidenced by first author in the presentation slides.

 Presentations and Publications

-I am first author (please see appendix for definition) of a PubMed-cited publication (or in press) not including a case report or editorial letter 10 Evidence of PubMed ID number.
+I am first author (please see appendix for definition) of a PubMed-cited publication (or in press) not including a case report or editorial letter A Evidence of PubMed ID number.

-I am a named co-author (please see appendix for definition) of one PubMed-cited publication (or in press) 2
+I am a named co-author (please see appendix for definition) of one PubMed-cited publication (or in press) C

-I have given an oral presentation at a regional medical meeting after being invited/selected to do so 2 Personal delivery of presentation required.
+I have given an oral presentation at a regional medical meeting after being invited/selected to do so D Personal delivery of presentation required

 Teaching Experience